 If you're a busy person who doesn't have time to read this entire review, we've simplified everything.
 Here is a table that provides you with a quick rating of the best earplugs for sleeping.

-Tips for Choosing the Right Type of Earplugs
+Tips for Choosing the Right Type of Earplugs for Blocking Sound

-You have to ensure that the earplugs block out as much noise as possible.
+You have to ensure that the earplugs block out as much sound as possible.
 Otherwise, they may not be helpful for you at all.
 This may take some trial and error, as everyone's ears are shaped slightly differently.
 So try a few to see which fit you the best, and are therefore able to block out the most amount of noise.

 Earplugs have to be inserted into the ear canal in order to work.
 Choosing the best-fitting earplug is essential.
 This is especially true if you tend to sleep on your side or you have a smaller ear canal.
 You want your earplugs to be comfortable so you are able to get some sleep and you are not having to readjust them throughout the night.